Cryliss/comp-440/README.md

   pip install -r requirements.txt
   ```

 3. Edit `config.py` to include your MYSQL database login information.
+[Already set up for comp440, pass1234 so if that's your login, you're fine.]

+4. Edit `main.py` line# **305**.
+Edit it to include the filepath for your `university-1.sql` file.

-4. Run the application:
+5. Run the application:

   ```bash
   python3 main.py
   ```

-5. In your web browser, enter the following address:
+6. In your web browser, enter the following address:

   ```bash
   http://127.0.0.1:8080